ChristantusO/fsd/windows/FSD_Windows_Installation/README.md

 PRE-INSTALLATION
 ------------------

-1) Passwords can be set in cert.txt
+- Passwords can be set in cert.txt

-2) Change the settings in fsd.conf file (Include [system] settings especially the file location of cert.txt and whazzup.txt files)
+- Change the settings in fsd.conf file (Include [system] settings especially the file location of cert.txt and whazzup.txt files)

 INSTALLATION
 ------------------

+- Copy the FSD_Windows_Installation directory onto the FSD machine

-1) Open command prompt (cmd) in administrator mode
+- Open command prompt (cmd) in administrator mode

-2) Navigate to the folder containing the installation files (use cd \...\)
+- Navigate to the folder containing the installation files (use cd \...\)

-3) Type FSD/INSTALL to install the server
+- Type FSD/INSTALL to install the server

-4) Once the server is installed, it begins to run.
+- Once the server is installed, it begins to run.
 Type FSD/RUN to run if required.

-5) Check the log file to ensure no errors (It is okay not to have weather services from the server).
+- Check the log file to ensure no errors (It is okay not to have weather services from the server).

-6) Type FSD/UNINSTALL to uninstall the server
+- Type FSD/UNINSTALL to uninstall the server